flenniken/collections/docs/test.md

 For Chrome you use the local server that’s running in the docker container at http://localhost:8000 and work in a phone view.
-You enable the mouse to simulate touch, see Test Touch.
+You enable the mouse to simulate touch, see Configure Touch.
 You set up at least two phone views for a “iPhone 14 Pro Max”, portrait 430 x 933 and landscape 932 x 430.

-For Safari you plug your iphone into your mac and debug remotely, see Test on iphone.
+For Safari you plug your iphone into your mac and debug remotely, see Debug on iPhone.

 For xcode simulator, you get it by installing xcode.
 Launch it and run an iphone 14 max.
 Like chrome you use the local server that’s